-Primary Instructor David Hendry Email: hendry@ust.hk Office: Room 3346 Teaching Assistant Chi Ho (Stephen) Choy Email: choyho@ust.hk Office: Room 3005
+Primary Instructor David Hendry Email: hendry@ust.hk Office: Room 3346 Teaching Assistant Roy Ho Pat Shu Email: psrho@ust.hk Office: TBD

 Overview

 This course provides an advanced overview of American politics and government.
 Course material is divided into three broad sections.
 The first section briefly covers the historical, philosophical, and constitutional foundations of the United States.
 The second section examines the major American formal governing institutions (e.g., the presidency, the Congress, the courts, and the bureaucracy) and organizations (e.g., political parties).
 The third section covers mass and elite political behavior and contemporary political issues.
 Throughout the course, there will be a strong focus on relating the modern American political environment to the country's founding principles and philosophies, as well the historical development that led to the current status quo.
 Most topics will be covered using both lectures and in-class discussions and activities.